-IoT Gateway, Solar Tracker & Cloud based SCADA Solution for Energy Harvesting
+Solar Tracker, IoT Gateway & Cloud based SCADA Solution for Energy Harvesting

-Our industry proven, IoT based Sun Tracking system and intelligent software solution is designed to help you achieve the best out of your investments
+Our industry proven, Internet of Things based Solar Tracking System and intelligent software solution is designed to help you achieve the best out of your investments.

 - An IoT system designed in a master and slave architecture of trackers to control the Solar PV modules